pykale/data/tabular/cardiac_landmark_uncertainty/ReadMe.md

-# The Cardiac Landmark Uncertainty Estimation Dataset
+# The Sheffield Cardiac Landmark Uncertainty Estimation Dataset

-The Cardiac Landmark Uncertainty Estimation dataset contain two datasets with landmark localization error and uncertainty estimation values across 6 landmarks using 3 uncertainty estimation measures.
+The Sheffield Cardiac Landmark Uncertainty Estimation dataset contain two datasets with landmark localization error and uncertainty estimation values across 6 landmarks using 3 uncertainty estimation measures.
 The data is derived from a Cardiac Magnetic Resonance Imaging (CMR) landmark localization task, using data from the [ASPIRE Registry](https://erj.ersjournals.com/content/39/4/945).
 We have 303 Short Axis View (CMR) scans with 3 landmarks each, and 422 Four Chamber View CMR scans with 3 landmarks each.
 For each uncertainty measure we provide tuples of (*Continuous Uncertainty Measure*, *Continuous Localization Error*) for each sample in the validation and test set in tabular form.
 We have split the data into 8 folds and used cross validation to gather validation and test set uncertainty tuples for every sample in the datasets.

 We have data for the following uncertainty measures: